peterpisarz/Aerodrome-Basic-Swap/README.md

 Set `isLive` to `true`

 !IMPORTANT!
-set signerAddress to your wallet address. match this with the Private Key in the .env file.
+set signer.address to your wallet address. match this with the Private Key in the .env file.
-If these do not match you will send the tokens to wherever the signerAddress says, regardless of wether you pay with your private key or not
+If these do not match you will send the tokens to wherever the signer.address says, regardless of wether you pay with your private key or not

 Call the swap with
 `npx hardhat run scripts/swap.js --network base`